Wind-yk/FBXViewer/README.md

 You can edit the path to the fbx file by changing the "fbx_path" that is under the section of "readFBX"; just keep in mind that the operating directory is 3D/src/main.py.
 The predetermined fbx_path is set to be a sphere's graph that is included within the package.

+**How to change the input FBX file:**
+1. Add the fxb file into the path "./../data/int/".
+2. Replace the content in "fbx_path" with "./../data/int/filename.fbx", where filename.fbx is the name of your input fbx file.
+3. Save the modifications.

 The "overwrite" parameter is set to be "false" since it won't modify the already existing json output file.